U.S. Statue Removals Inspire Indigenous People In Latin America To Topple Monuments

 But more often, protesters focus on representations of Christopher Columbus and other European explorers who first landed in the Americas at the end of the 15th century.
 During anti-government marches last year in Chile, Mapuche protesters toppled an effigy of the Spanish conquistador Pedro de Valdivia, who established the Chilean capital city of Santiago but is now widely reviled for waging war on the Mapuche.

 All told, about 60 statues in Chile were damaged or destroyed during the protests, according to the National Monuments Council.
 Such acts are considered criminal vandalism, but they haven't stopped.
 Last month, protesters in the Chilean town of Lumaco attacked a bust of Cornelio Saavedra, an army officer who led raids against the Mapuche in the 1800s.
-They pulled it down and tossed it into a river.
+The protesters pulled it down and tossed it into a river.

-"Every time these groups are faced with these kind of public monuments, they obviously are forced to relive their condition as victims of colonialism and violence," says Arlene Tickner, an American who teaches international relations at Rosario University in Bogotá.
+"Every time these groups are faced with these kind of public monuments, they obviously are forced to relive their condition as victims of colonialism and violence," says Arlene Tickner, an American who teaches international relations at Rosario University in Bogotá, Colombia.

 In Mexico City, city council member Teresa Ramos wants all traces of the conquistadors erased.
 She is demanding the removal of statues of Columbus and Hernán Cortés, who conquered the Aztec Empire in the 1500s, and wants streets honoring their memory to be renamed.